Self-determination theory: Awareness

 Awareness has always been associated with autonomous functioning.
 However, SDT researchers just recently incorporated the concept of mindfulness and its relationship with autonomous functioning and emotional well-being into their studies.

 Brown and Ryan conducted a series of five experiments to study mindfulness: They defined mindfulness as open, undivided attention to what is happening within and around oneself.
 From their experiments, the authors concluded that when people act mindfully, their actions are consistent with their values and interests.
 Also, it is possible that being autonomous and performing an action because it is enjoyable to oneself increases mindful attention to one's actions.

 Vitality and self-regulation

 Another area of interest for SDT researchers is the relationship between subjective vitality and self-regulation.
 Ryan and Deci define vitality as energy available to the self, either directly or indirectly, from basic psychological needs.
 This energy allows individuals to act autonomously.

 Many theorists have posited that self-regulation depletes energy, but SDT researchers have proposed and demonstrated that only controlled regulation depletes energy; autonomous regulation can actually be vitalizing.

 Ryan and colleagues used SDT to explain the effect of weekends on the well-being of adult working population.
-The study determined that people felt higher well-being on weekends due to greater feelings of autonomy and feeling closer to others (i.e., latedness) in weekend activities.
+The study determined that people felt higher well-being on weekends due to greater feelings of autonomy and feeling closer to others (i.e., relatedness) in weekend activities.